-Peter Wiederspahn is an Associate Professor of Architecture and principal of Wiederspahn Architecture, LLC.
+Peter Wiederspahn is an Associate Professor of Architecture at Northeastern University, Boston, MA, and principal of Wiederspahn Architecture, LLC.
 His research and pedagogy are focused on architectural design, production, performance, and systems.
-He has conducted research on future-use architecture; rapidly deployable, thermally proficient emergency, military, and humanitarian shelter systems; wood-frame construction and its cultural significance; high-performance, rapid-assembly, stress skin structural/thermal component construction system; and furniture design.
+In particular, he has conducted research on future-use architecture; rapidly deployable, lightweight, thermally proficient emergency, military, and humanitarian shelter systems; wood-frame construction and its cultural significance; high-performance, rapid-assembly, stress skin structural/thermal component construction system; furniture design.

 Departments